Adrian Gore (British Army officer): Cricket

 Gore was a "naturally gifted all-round sportsman" who Wisden described as having "a touch of genius".
 He played games such as racquets at school but played little cricket before 1918, his final year at Eton.
 During the 1918 season he shot to fame as a fast-medium bowler with a devastating late in-swing who demolished both adult and other schoolboy cricketers.
 He took 51 wickets in all that season, at an average of 7.51 runs per wicket.
 With no first-class cricket played in the season, Wisden picked Gore and four other public school cricketers for its annual five Cricketers of the Year feature.

-From 1921 to 1932, he played 16 first-class matches, mainly for The Army although he appeared twice for the Combined Services against touring international sides and once for the Gentlemen in the 1925 Gentlemen v Players match at Folkestone.
+From 1921 to 1932, he played 16 first-class matches, mainly for The Army although he appeared twice for the Combined Services against touring international teams and once for the Gentlemen in the 1925 Gentlemen v Players match at Folkestone.
 He took a total of 52 first-class career wickets at a bowling average of 21 runs apiece.